 Dr. Jackie embraces a healthy, active lifestyle philosophy.
 In her free time, she plays competitive volleyball and participates in a variety of workout programs.
 She also has been trying her hand at cooking and exploring new, delicious recipes.

 Having grown up around pets from a young age, Shauna has always felt a strong bond with animals.
-She never took for granted the unconditional love, loyalty, and happiness that pets provide; now, she gets to give something back by working as one of Truesdell Animal Care Hospital and Clinic's Veterinary Technicians!
+She never took for granted the unconditional love, loyalty, and happiness that pets provide; now, she gets to give something back by working as the Hospital Manager and one of Truesdell Animal Care Hospital and Clinic's Veterinary Technicians!

 A Madison native, Shauna attended the University of Wisconsin at Whitewater before signing up for Madison College's Veterinary Technician program.
 After graduating in 2008, she started her veterinary career at a local small-animal practice, where she remained for the next four years and gained invaluable hands-on experience.
 When the time came to look for a larger practice with more in-house diagnostics and a larger client capacity, Shauna began searching for other clinics.
 She found just what she was looking for in the Truesdell Animal Care Hospital and Clinic team.
 She's been a Technician here since the fall of 2012 and has special interests in feline nutrition and behavior.
 Cats are such complex creatures, and Shauna never tires of learning about them!
 She's also fond of assisting the doctors in surgery.
 Outside of work, Shauna enjoys camping, crafting, knitting and crocheting, baking, and gardening.
 She planted her first vegetable garden just last year, and plans on expanding it as soon as possible.
 Shauna and her husband, Clint, share their home with four pets: Marla, a playful mixed-breed dog, and three mischievous cats named Winston, Turkleton, and Cali.